 Märket

 Special points like this I do like.
 I visited earlier:

-- Most southern point of the Netherlands (BM 12)
+- Southernmost point of the Netherlands (BM 12)

-- Most Western point of Finland (Märket BM no. 7)
+- Westernmost point of Finland (Märket BM no. 7)

+Märket